mikependon/RepoDB.NET/_posts/2020-04-11-complete-support-to-implicit-mapping.md

 ---
 layout: post
-title: "RepoDb complete support to Implicit Mapping"
+title: "RepoDB complete support to Implicit Mapping"
 author: "Michael Camara Pendon"
 date: 2020-04-12 5:24:00 +0100
 categories: blogs repodb
 ---

 Happy Easter 2020!
-In the middle of my development of this site ([repodb.net](http://repodb.net)), 2 of the users of the library has asked me to introduce the [Implicit Mapping](/feature/implicitmapping) feature in [RepoDb](https://github.com/mikependon/RepoDb).
+In the middle of my development of this site ([repodb.net](http://repodb.net)), 2 of the users of the library has asked me to introduce the [Implicit Mapping](/feature/implicitmapping) feature in [RepoDB](https://github.com/mikependon/RepoDb).

 The requests can be found [here](https://github.com/mikependon/RepoDb/issues/415).